substitute525/tracker_cat/readme.md

 ---

 ## **License**
-This project is released under the MIT License.
-Feel free to use and modify it as needed.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ---